Domestic rabbit: Fur rabbits

 Rabbit skins are often produced as a byproduct of the meat production process, but some breeds have been bred specifically for superior fur quality.
 The main breed raised for its fur is the Rex rabbit.
-White rabbit fur may be dyed in an array of colors that are not produced naturally, which has introduced demand for furs from New Zealand White rabbits; the practice of deceptively dyeing white furs to look like the pelts of other animals was popular in the 1930s.
+White rabbit fur may be dyed in an array of colours that are not produced naturally, which has introduced demand for furs from New Zealand White rabbits; the practise of deceptively dyeing white furs to look like the pelts of other animals was popular in the 1930s.
 Rabbits in the fur industry are fed a diet focused for robust coat production and pelts are harvested after the rabbit reaches prime condition, which takes longer than in the meat industry.
 Rabbit fur is used in local and commercial textile industries throughout the world.